Alcohol and Cancer Risk

 Alcohol and Cancer Risk – Cancer is unfortunately a disease that has touched many individuals’ lives.
 This could mean that they have been diagnosed or survived Cancer themselves, or have a loved one who has been diagnosed.

-Research has shown that drinking alcohol can lead to adverse health effects, which includes cancer.
+Research has shown that drinking alcohol can lead to adverse health effects, which include cancer.
 Nonetheless, alcohol use is among the most important preventable risk factors for certain cancers.

 All kinds of alcoholic drinks, including white and red wine, beer, liquor, and cocktails, are linked with cancer.
 The more you consume, the higher your cancer risk.